Just added to your cart

 There are a few other factors that are worth thinking about that might affect your decision.
 If you are looking to use a padlock you should consider the quality and thickness of the hasp.
 You might want to find a handle with a stainless steel shaft - the main rotating pin through the handle - to ensure the handle is long lasting.
 You might consider the weight of the handle.
 You might look for what matches your fit out or what might stand out a bit.
 Maybe where they are designed matters?
 Many handles are no name brand which means they are Chinese designs copying old designs.
 Most of these Chinese handles are knock-offs of the original Whale Tail design by Eberhard who coined the term Whale Tail.
 Eberhard is an American company who designed these handles for the American market.
 We, at Selectlok, designed our handles in Melbourne for the Australian market.

 Well, that's easy!
-You're on the Selectlok website!
+You're on the Selectlok website, we have a huge collection of central locking system to choose from.

 An Australian designed Selectlok Midnight whale tail style handle is a fully zinc die cast handle available in Chrome plating or EDP Black.
 It's the long lasting, high-quality heavy duty security solution.